syegappan/SubhaDemoBookStore/README.md

 ```

 This will generate a jar file at `target/bookstore-v2-1.0.0-SNAPSHOT.jar` directory that when run with the command `java -jar target/bookstore-v2-1.0.0-SNAPSHOT.jar` will run the jetty web server.

 The logs from the jar file should report the url to access the web server on, which is port `8080` by default.

 ### Running in a Docker container:

-The Codespace is configured to build and execute the container as a tasks.
+The Codespace is configured to build and execute the container as a task.

 * `docker: build container` will build the java project and then the container for you, prompting for details along the way
 * `docker: run container` will allow you to run the container that you built allowing you to select the port that is bound to (`8080` by default).